-Cryopreserved tumor tissue is ideal for the high resolution mutanome chip technology.
-Formalin-fixed paraffin-embedded tissue can be used for all other MOMs.
+Cryopreserved tumor tissue is ideal for our high-resolution chip technology.
+However, formalin-fixed paraffin-embedded tissues have turned out to be usually sufficient, too.
 Minuscule tissue samples (for instances, a few of slices skin from a punch biopsy or tissue collected in fine-needle aspiration biopsies) suffice.
 Detailed information can be found in our Specimen Collection and Transport Kits.

 Duration of Testing

 Depending on the size of the selected gene mutation panel turnearound time is 2 to 6 weeks.
 We will contact the respective pathological institute to arrange for the FFPE tissue blocks.
 A single call will do, just ring us at 0211 4477 4388 (landline) or 0171 784 989 4 (cell).
 We will take care of the entire logistic process for you.